How We Work

 Policymakers

 The biggest challenge of offering school-based care is sustainability.
-The Alliance assists with longterm strategies that rely on public policy, public funding, and collaboration with state and local offices.
+MNSBHA assists with long-term, statewide strategies that rely on public policy, public funding, and collaboration with state and local offices.

 Healthcare organizations

-For most healthcare organizations, School-Based Health Centers can be a challenge to sustain within their standard business model.
+For most healthcare organizations, school-based health centers can be a challenge to sustain within their standard business model.
 Successful school-based healthcare requires unique, specific practices.
-The Alliance offers collective expertise from years of practice in how to initiate and sustain this critical work.
+We offer collective expertise from years of practice and research in how to effectively operate SBHCs and sustain care.

 Funders

 Funders from private foundations to national initiatives have the opportunity to support positive health and education outcomes for future generations.
-A contribution to the Alliance has an expansive impact on the safety net for children and families of Minnesota.
+A contribution to MNSBHA has an expansive impact on the safety net for children and families of Minnesota.

 What do we see when we succeed?